thunderstorm-37/prima_optiprofiler_test/README.md

 ```matlab
 prima_rosenbrock(n)
 ```
 in MATLAB command window, where $n$ is the dimension of the problem that you want to test.
-The results will be saved in `prima_rosenbrock_results.mat`.
+The results will be saved in `./prima_rosenbrock_results.mat`.

 ### OptiProfiler Example Test